nexy7574/nio-bot/docs/guides/003-sending-attachments.md

 ??? note "Thumbnails for images"
     While you may think that thumbnails for images are useless, they are actually very useful for clients.
-    Just beware though, having a larger or equal size image for your thumbnail is very counter productive.
+    Just beware though, having a larger or equal size image for your thumbnail is very counter-productive.

     A valid use case for image thumbnails is for lower-resolution, likely compressed versions of the image you're sending.
 Paired with a blurhash, this can provide a very good "placeholder" image for people on